 Approximately 300 applicants will be invited to attend a BDS interview.
-There is one round of interviews for the BDS degree which will be conducted from late November 2024.
-A minimum 50% of the school leavers interviewed will be from South Australia
+There is one round of interviews for the BDS degree which will be conducted from late November and into December 2023.
+A minimum 50% of the school leavers interviewed will be from South Australia.